Rohitrai12/UI-Components/README.md

 ```
 npm run build
 ```
-* Run the command from react-examples folder
+* Run the command from react-examples folder Open index.html in a browser.

 ```
 npm run dev